HysMagus/Profesor2Cash/README.md

 ## Usage
 1. Start the service using `pipenv run python main.py`
 2. Send your bot token to the bot to authenticate your chat
-3. Wait for McAfee to pump a coin
+3. Wait for TheProfesor boost

 ## Contributing
 Contributions welcome.
 Open a pull request!